-NDB Cluster is supported for use in virtual machines beginning with NDB Cluster 7.2.
+NDB Cluster is supported for use in virtual machines.
 We currently support and test using Oracle VM.

 Some NDB Cluster users have successfully deployed NDB Cluster using other virtualization products; in such cases, Oracle can provide NDB Cluster support, but issues specific to the virtual environment must be referred to that product's vendor.

 I am trying to populate an NDB Cluster database.
 The loading

 process terminates prematurely and I get an error message like